aBigSchwein/base-notify/README.md

 This app is still very much in developement.
 Essentially it pings Basecamp API, and notifies you with webkit notifications on the newest updates

+###Live Demo
+You can view a sample here, it is still pretty ghetto: [https://basenotify.herokuapp.com/](https://basenotify.herokuapp.com/)

 ###App Flow
 This will probably change with each version.